 5. Forgive them — and yourself.

 We may not have to forget another person’s bad behaviors, but virtually everybody deserves our forgiveness.
 Sometimes we get stuck in our pain and our stubbornness, we can’t even imagine forgiveness.
 But forgiveness isn’t saying, “I agree with what you did.”
 Instead, it’s saying, “I don’t agree with what you did, but I forgive you anyway.”

 Forgiveness isn’t a sign of weakness.
 Instead, it’s simply saying, “I’m a good person.
 You’re a good person.
 You did something that hurt me.
 But I want to move forward in my life and welcome joy back into it.
 I can’t do that fully until I let this go.”

 Forgiveness is a way of tangibly letting something go.
 It’s also a way of empathizing with the other person, and trying to see things from their point of view.

 And forgiving yourself may be an important part of this step as well, as sometimes we may end up blaming ourselves for the situation or hurt.
 While we indeed may have had some part to play in the hurt (see step 2), there’s no reason you need to keep beating yourself up over it.
 If you can’t forgive yourself, how will you be able to live in future peace and happiness?

-I know this stuff is hard, that it’s incredibly hard to let go of one’s pain.
+I know this stuff is hard and that it’s incredibly hard to let go of one’s pain — I’ve struggled with this myself.
 If we’ve held onto it for a long time, it feels like an old friend.
 Justified.
 It would be sacrilegious to let it go.